Skip to main content

 8.1.3.1.2.
 Income subject to imputation

 Only the positive income obtained by the non-resident entity that comes from each of the sources indicated in article 91.2 of the Personal Income Tax Law will be imputed.
-When the investee entity is a resident of countries or territories legally classified as tax havens, it will be presumed, unless proven otherwise, that the income obtained comes from said sources.
+When the participating entity is a resident of countries or territories classified by regulation as tax havens, it will be presumed, unless proven otherwise, that the income obtained comes from said sources.

 In summary, the sources from which the positive income to be imputed must come are:

-1. Income obtained from entities that develop economic activities
+1. Income obtained from entities that carry out economic activities

-In general, the resident partner must allocate in the general part of the tax base the positive income obtained by the non-resident entity that comes from the following sources:
+As a general rule, the resident partner must allocate the positive income obtained by the non-resident entity from the following sources to the general part of the tax base:

-1. Ownership of real estate and real rights that rest on the same that are not affected by business activities.
+1. Ownership of real estate and property rights that fall on them not affected by business activities.

-2. Participation in own funds of any type of entity and transfer of own capital to third parties.
+2. Participation in the equity of any type of entity and transfer of equity to third parties.

-3. Capitalization and insurance operations that have the entity itself as beneficiary.
+3. Capitalization and insurance operations with the entity itself as beneficiary.

-4. Industrial and intellectual property, technical assistance, personal property, image rights and leasing or subleasing of businesses or mines.
+4. Industrial and intellectual property, technical assistance, movable property, image rights and leasing or subleasing of businesses or mines.

-5. Transfer of previous assets and rights that generate income.
+5. Transfer of prior assets and rights that generate income.

 6. Financial instruments derived from the performance of economic activities.